Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Introduction

 \section{Introduction}

-Light field imaging captures the intensity information of rays from all positions and angles in space, thereby boasting a wide depth of field and abundant 3D scene geometry.
+Light field cameras captures image from multi-perspective arranged in an array form, thereby boasting a wide depth of field and abundant 3D scene geometry.
 Light field 3D imaging technologies can be categorized into two types: passive and active.
-Passive light field (PLF) 3D imaging is of several noticeable advantages compared to binocular/multiocular 3D imaging, such as no need for hardware synchronization considerations, simpler system configuration, and more comprehensive information acquisition.
-There are 4 types~\cite{hog2017image} of PLF 3D imaging methods: 1) sub-aperture image (SAI) based~\cite{tao2013depth,yu2013line,wang2016depth,srinivasan2017shape,park2017robust,jeon2018depth}, 2) lenslet image based~\cite{perwass2012single,johannsen2013calibration,heinze2016automated,heinze2015automated}, 3) epipolar plane image (EPI) based~\cite{matouvsek2001accurate,wanner2011generating,wanner2012globally,zhang2016light}, and 4) refocused image based~\cite{kao2007depth,mousnier2015partial}.
-However, PLF exhibits low robustness when dealing with occlusions, discontinuous depth, weak/repeating texture, and low illumination scenes.
-Moreover, the acquisition of the light field information comes at the cost of diminished effective resolution ratio~\cite{perwass2012single} (ERR), hence the resolution of the generated depth map is limited by the resolution of the SAI.
+Passive light field 3D imaging is of several noticeable advantages compared to binocular/multiocular 3D imaging, such as no need for hardware synchronization considerations and simpler system configuration.
+There are primarily four types~\cite{hog2017image} of passive light field 3D imaging methods: 1) sub-aperture image (SAI) based~\cite{tao2013depth,yu2013line,wang2016depth,srinivasan2017shape,park2017robust,jeon2018depth}, 2) lenslet image based~\cite{perwass2012single,johannsen2013calibration,heinze2016automated,heinze2015automated}, 3) epipolar plane image based~\cite{matouvsek2001accurate,wanner2011generating,wanner2012globally,zhang2016light}, and 4) refocused image based~\cite{kao2007depth,mousnier2015partial}.
+However, passive light field 3D imaging is not capable of high precision industrial inspection due to its limited accuracy.